 If you’re not entirely comfortable with who you’ve been partnered with, remember that you are allowed to pull out of the student car share arrangement at any time.
 Make sure to show each other your IDs before getting in a car together.

-Meet in a mutually convenient location
+Meet in a mutually beneficial location

 When meeting your car share partner for the first time, rather than giving them your home address straight off the bat, arrange to meet them in a mutually convenient and public location – just until you get to know them a bit better.
 This will ultimately give yourself, your friends and your university peace of mind.